 It is very important to be as clear as possible about the consequences of the slow policy ramp.
 In Nordhaus' latest analysis, the so-called optimal control rate of carbon dioxide (CO2) emissions (i.e. the fraction of global business-as-usual emissions abated) is approximately 0.25 in 2050, which leads to an atmospheric concentration of CO2 of around 480 parts per million (ppm) in 2050 (Nordhaus 2008).
 More importantly, under this scenario the optimal stock of CO2 in the atmosphere is still rising rapidly in 2050, reaching around 586 ppm in 2100 and peaking at nearly 700 ppm in about 2175.
 To these stocks one must add the carbon dioxide equivalent (CO2e) concentration of other greenhouse gases.
-While the additional contribution of other greenhouse gases will depend on assumptions about business-as-usual emissions and control rates of these gases, the radiative forcing they cause, as well as atmospheric chemistry and carbon cycling, there is a strong likelihood that 480 ppm of CO2 will correspond to over 500 ppm of CO2e, 586 ppm of CO2 will correspond to over 700 ppm of CO2e, and 700 ppm of CO2 will correspond to over 900 ppm of CO2e (Fisher et al., 2007).
+While the additional contribution of other greenhouse gases will depend on assumptions about business-as-usual emissions and control rates of these gases, the radiative forcing they cause, as well as atmospheric chemistry and carbon cycling, there is a strong likelihood that 480 ppm of CO2e, and 700 ppm of CO2e will correspond to over 500 ppm of CO2e, ppm of CO2e (Fisher et al., 2007).